 The Governors have discretion to admit above the admission number in these circumstances if they wish, but are not obliged to do so.
+If a place is refused, you will be informed of your right of appeal.

 We will need the notice of posting or official government letter and posting address before we can consider an application under these arrangements.
 We allocate a school as soon as possible by applying the policies and practices that we normally follow.